Inna Osypenko-Radomska: Career

+In 1997, Osypenko-Radomska started her sports career in the Kyiv sports boarding school, where her first coach was Serhiy Dubinin.
+However, her involvement in rowing sports began in the late 1980s as her native village had a rowing station on the Dnieper.

 Osypenko-Radomska competed for Ukraine until 2014.
 She won a bronze medal in the K-4 1000 m at the 2001 ICF Canoe Sprint World Championships and silver in the same event at the 2003 World Championships.
 At the 2004 Summer Olympics, she took bronze in the K-4 500 metres.

-Osypenko-Radomska was the K-1 500 m champion at the 2008 Summer Olympics.
+Osypenko-Radomska was the K-1 500 m champion at the 2008 Summer Olympics, after finishing ahead of her Hungarian counterpart Katalin Kovács, who, as she thought, was out of reach for her.
+In that race, Kovacs finished fourth.
+Earlier, in 2006, she had her first child and returned to sports in 10 days after giving birth.
+She was eager to qualify for the 2008 Summer Olympics.
+After those Olympics in December of 2008, Inna suffered an injury when she tore the anterior cruciate ligament of her knee and later received a wrong diagnosis that led to muscle atrophy.
 At the 2010 World Championships, she won gold in K-1 500 m and silver in K-1 200 m.
 She was awarded two bronze medals – in the K-1 200 m and K-1 500 m – at the 2011 World Championships.
 The following year, she won silver medals in the K-1 500 m and K-1 200 m at the 2012 Summer Olympics in London.

 Osypenko-Radomska began competing for Azerbaijan in 2014.
 She won a bronze medal in K-1 200 m at the 2016 Summer Olympics in Rio de Janeiro.

 On 29 August 2018, she was disqualified for four years after refusing an out-of-competition doping test in May 2018.

-Nowadays Inna is coach in slovakian club Dunajčík Bratislava with the Ukrainian community.
+Following the 2022 Russian invasion of Ukraine, Osypenko emigrated to Slovakia, where Inna is a coach at Dunajčík, a Bratislava club, helping the local Ukrainian community.

+In an interview with the internet news outlet "sport24.ua", Osypenko-Radomska explained that she was born de facto in Kherson, but for the first six months after her birth, they lived in Novoraysk, a home village of her father.
+She also said that after the 2022 Russian invasion of Ukraine, the Russian soldiers destroyed the homes of both her parents, who are originally from neighboring villages.
+Also, the local village store owned by her family was looted by the Russian soldiers.
+Inna also stated that the reason that she started represented the Azerbaijan Olympic team was that the Ukraine Olympic team refused to include her at that time due to age.

+Inna Osypenko-Radomska has two children who are involved in sports.
+The hyphenated second portion of her last name after her husband, Dmytro Radomskyi, who was her coach.